AtillaTahak/TDD/README.md

-# School Library
+# TDD(Test-driven development)

-> This is a Ruby school library app which helps record what books are in the libray and who borrows them.
-The app allows users to add new studnets or teachers, add new books and save records of who borrowed a given book and when.
+> The idea behind test-driven development (TDD) is that tests are not an afterthought.
+Also, it makes you think about how your code behaves before starting to code.

 ## Project requirements

-The project requirements can be viewed [here](https://github.com/microverseinc/curriculum-ruby/blob/main/oop/school_library_people.md)
+The project requirements can be viewed [here](https://github.com/microverseinc/curriculum-transversal-skills/blob/main/testing/tdd_project.md)

 ## Built With